tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Mexico.md

 	PayUParameters::PAYER_POSTAL_CODE => "000000",
 	PayUParameters::PAYER_PHONE => "7563126",

-	//Enter the name of the cash payment here PayUParameters::PAYMENT_METHOD => "OXXO",
+	// Enter the name of the cash payment here PayUParameters::PAYMENT_METHOD => "OXXO",

 	// Enter the name of the country here.